AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

    ![Install the Target extension](../assets/images/target-installExtension.png)

-1. When you add the extension, it will import many of your at.js settings from the Target interface, as pictured below, although the Timeout will always be 3000ms.
+1. When you add the extension, it will import many but not all of your at.js settings from the Target interface, as pictured below, although the Timeout will always be 3000ms.
 Leave the default settings.
 Note, that on the left hand side it will show the at.js version that ships with the current version of the extension.

 1. Click **[!UICONTROL Save to Library and Build]** ![Save the extension](../assets/images/target-saveExtension.png)

+>[!NOTE] Each version of the Target extension comes with a specific version of at.js.
+You update the at.js version by updating the Target extension.

 ## Load Target and Add the Global Mbox